The Complexity of General-Valued CSPs: Preliminaries

-This framework subsumes many other frameworks studied earlier and captures many specific well-known problems, including {\sc $k$-Sat}, {\sc Graph $k$-Colouring}, {\sc Max Cut}, {\sc Min Vertex Cover} and others (see~\cite{jeavons14:beatcs}).
-Note that if every function in $\Gamma$ takes values in $\{0,\infty\}$ then $\VCSP\Gamma$ is a pure feasibility problem, commonly known as $\CSP\Gamma$.
+This framework subsumes many other frameworks studied earlier and captures many specific well-known problems, including {\sc $k$-Sat}, {\sc Graph $k$-Colouring}, {\sc Max Cut}, {\sc Min Vertex Cover} and others (see~\cite{Krokhin17:new_survey}).
+Note that if every function in $\Gamma$ takes values in $\{0,\infty\}$ (such functions are often called {\em crisp}) then $\VCSP\Gamma$ is a pure feasibility problem, commonly known as $\CSP\Gamma$.

 The main goal of our line of research is to classify the complexity of problems $\VCSP\Gamma$.
-Often, problems $\CSP\Gamma$ and $\VCSP\Gamma$ are defined also for infinite languages $\Gamma$ and then $\VCSP\Gamma$ is called tractable if, for each finite $\Gamma'\subseteq \Gamma$, $\VCSP{\Gamma'}$ is tractable.
+Problems $\CSP\Gamma$ and $\VCSP\Gamma$ are called tractable if, for each finite $\Gamma'\subseteq \Gamma$, $\VCSP{\Gamma'}$ is tractable.
 Also, $\VCSP\Gamma$ is called NP-hard if, for some finite $\Gamma'\subseteq \Gamma$, $\VCSP{\Gamma'}$ is NP-hard.
-We restrict ourselves only to finite languages because we rely on some results from~\cite{Kozik15:algebraic} that are at the moment known only for such languages.
-The tractability part of our dichotomy result, however, holds in the above sense for arbitrary languages.
+One advantage of defining tractability in terms of finite subsets is that the tractability of a valued constraint language is independent of whether the cost functions are represented explicitly (say, via full tables of values, or via tables for the finite-valued parts) or implicitly (via oracles).
+Following~\cite{bulatov05:classifying}, we say that $\VCSP\Gamma$ is {\em globally tractable} there is a polynomial-time algorithm solving $\VCSP\Gamma$, assuming all functions in instances are given by full tables of values.
+For CSPs, there is no example of $\CSP\Gamma$ that is tractable, but not globally tractable, and it is conjectured in~\cite{bulatov05:classifying} that no such $\CSP\Gamma$ exists.